jfuchs01/jfuchs01/README.md

 <p>My journey in data science and cybersecurity has led me to work on diverse projects, from analyzing employee satisfaction metrics to predicting wine quality through advanced machine learning models.
 My hands-on experience with SIEM tools, network security, and data analytics platforms enables me to tackle challenges in the dynamic tech landscape effectively.</p>

 <h2>🚀 What I'm focusing on:</h2>
-<p>Currently, I am enhancing my skills in cybersecurity, working towards the CompTIA Security+ certification, and diving deeper into the world of machine learning and big data analytics.</p>
+<p>Currently, I am enhancing my skills in cybersecurity, working towards the CompTIA CySa+ certification while diving deeper into the world of machine learning and big data analytics.</p>

 <h2>📚 Continuous Learning:</h2>
 <p>I believe in lifelong learning and am always on the lookout for new courses and resources to broaden my knowledge in data science, cybersecurity, and beyond.</p>